 By road

 Sabarimala is accessible by road to major cities in Kerala and other neighbouring states.
 You can travel by bus or hire a private car to reach the temple.
-Choosing to travel to Sabarimala Temple by road is a truly enchanting experience.
+Choosing to travel to Ayyappan Temple by road is a truly enchanting experience.
 The road leading to Sabarimala town is beautiful, and tourists often stop to relish local food and other snacks.
 The location, on top of a hill, provides ideal weather throughout the year for a road trip filled with scenic views.

 KSRTC (the state transport in Kerala) also operates regular buses from cities like Kochi, Thiruvananthapuram, and Kottayam to Sabarimala.
 However, hiring a car is one of the most convenient ways to reach the temple as it involves a lot of walking, and a hassle-free car journey can ensure that you do not get exhausted from the trip.
 Would you like to book a trip to Sabarimala by car?
 Explore all the options on Savaari’s cab booking app and enjoy exclusive app-only discounts.